vinamrsachdeva/vinamrsachdeva.github.io/projects.md

 *Jul 2017 – Dec 2019*

-A robot which can follow any path described on a surface by differentiating the path from the surface on the basis of the radiant power of the light reflected from it.
+It can follow any path described on a surface by differentiating the path from the surface on the basis of the radiant power of the light reflected from it.
 Initially, I was using a primitive case by case approach to program the robot.
 Currently, I am testing it on a Proportional-Integral-Derivative, or PID, algorithm to control the movement of the robot on the basis of a feedback control loop.

 [Repo](https://github.com/vinamrsachdeva/PID-Line-Follower)